HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 simple, articulated forms.
 Wood and stone materials will be

-encouraged to blend into the hillside. variation in height and
+encouraged to blend into the hillside.
+Variation in height and

 roof_ lines will also be encouraged to minimize massing.